 What Are California Meal Break and Rest Break Laws?

-California Meal Break Laws: California wage and hour law entitles non-exempt employees to a 30-minute meal break/lunch break if they work more than 5 hours a day.
+California Meal Break Laws: California wage and hour law entitles non-exempt employees to a 30-minute meal break if they work more than 5 hours a day.
 This meal break must be provided within the first 5 hours of work, while an employee can decline a meal break if their shift is 6 hours long or less.
-While on break, an employee is relieved of work duties and is free to leave the premises.
+While on a meal break, an employee is relieved of work duties and is free to leave the workplace premises.
 If an employee’s workday is more than 10 hours, they are entitled to a second meal break.